janejuenyang/welcome/guides/documentation.md

 * **Have a system**
   * Be tools-agnostic; your system should adapt to any suite of software, whether Microsoft, Google, or indie.
   * Use tables of contents, header formatting, lists, and tables to organize information.
   * Include purpose, date, attendees, discussion and decision notes, and follow-ups in meeting notes.
-If you're using a tool without global search, take running notes in the same document to make it easier to search for things later one.
+If you're using a tool without global search, take running notes in the same document to make it easier to search for things later on.
   * Cross-link everywhere!
 Add links to relevant past notes, documents, websites, etc.
   * Keep the Desktop and Downloads folder clear.
 Move things out of the Desktop at the end of the day.
 Tidy up the Downloads folder at least weekly.
   * Have an organized file directory that fits how your brain thinks.
 Use shortcuts strategically.
 For instance, I often have shared folders by project, including a running notes document that's shared across the project team.
 I also have a personal "Running Notes" folder with shortcuts to each of the running notes docs.